47 of The Best Sport Psychology Quotes

 Nathan Adrian

-Comment: This quote perfectly sums up a lot of the early conversations we have with athletes.
-We have this idea that on game day we need to be feeling great and thinking positively, and that we won’t perform well if we aren’t.
+Comment: This quote perfectly sums up many of our early conversations with athletes.
+We have this idea that on game day, we need to be feeling great and thinking positively and that we won’t perform well if we aren’t.
 The reality is that no one feels great on game day.
-The athletes that come out on top are those that can put together the best performance despite how nervous they feel and how unhelpful their thoughts are.
+The athletes who come out on top are those who can put together the best performance despite how nervous they feel and how unhelpful their thoughts are.

 “You miss 100% of the shots you don’t take” and “A good hockey player plays where the puck is.
 A great hockey player plays where the puck is going to be.”